 A victim may also recover from a dog owner even if the dog did not bite them.
 If the dog knocks somebody over or otherwise causes a person to suffer an injury, the dog owner may be held responsible under negligence.
 Negligence may be challenging to prove, but the victim must prove:

 New Jersey treats dangerous dogs with a heightened level of care.
 A dog is dangerous when an animal control officer believes the dog is a threat after an unprovoked attack on a person or animal.
 A court then holds a hearing to determine whether the dog is a dangerous animal or not.

 An owner with a dangerous dog must get a special license to handle the dog, put warning signs up on the property, and keep the dog locked up or on a strong leash with a muzzle.
-A local attorney could use the fact a dog is dangerous to help the injured claimant recover damages.
+A dog bite attorney in Perth Amboy could use the fact a dog is dangerous to help the injured claimant recover damages.

 If a dog has caused an injury, you should meet with an attorney.
 A Perth Amboy dog bite lawyer could help determine if you have a case and whether to move forward with a lawsuit.

 Throughout the lawsuit, a legal professional could help you with the legal technicalities that arise.
 An experienced attorney could improve your chances of recovering for a dog bite injury.